fommil/fpmortals/manuscript/wip.md

 There are four approaches to typeclass derivation:

 1. Manual instances for every domain object.
-This is infeasible for real world applications as it results in hundreds of lines of code of boilerplate for every line of a `case class`.
+This is infeasible for real world applications as it results in hundreds of lines of boilerplate for every line of a `case class`.
 It is useful only for educational purposes and adhoc performance optimisations.

 2. Abstract over the typeclass by an existing scalaz typeclass.
 This is the approach of `scalaz-deriving`, producing automated tests and derivations for